Luinen/Battleship/README.md

 **Welcome to [Battleship OMEGA](https://battleshipomega.herokuapp.com/)!**

 Battleship OMEGA is a single player game against the AI.
-This small game gives you 5 minutes of fun for people who like guessing and luck.
+This python terminal small game gives you 5 minutes of fun for people who like guessing and luck.
+Try to find your opponent's ships before it finds yours.
 The game is simple and enjoyable.
 Good luck!

 ![responsive_pic](assets/images/amiresponsive.png)